ahmedadelfarag/gwm-environment/README.md

         # Give your GMW node server ID that you want and you can chenge it to create node servers as needed
         node_id: 1

+# Running the playbook

+Navigate to your playbook and run the following command:

+	ansible-playbook gwm-servers.yaml